TheSethRose/X-Pilot/docs/tweepy-v2-conversation-moderation.md

     print("Failed to unhide reply")
 ```

-### Deleting Your Own Tweets
+### Deleting Your Own Posts

-You can delete your own tweets as a form of moderation:
+You can delete your own posts as a form of moderation:

 ```python
 import tweepy